Gluten-Free Foods List

 Proteins That Need a Second Look:

-• Processed meats: Including hot dogs, pepperoni, sausage, etc. These may have gluten added, so be sure to check the ingredient list and avoid those with wheat gluten, wheat starch or wheat dextrin.
+- Processed meats: Including hot dogs, pepperoni, sausage and more.
+These may have gluten added, so be sure to check the ingredient list and avoid those with wheat gluten, wheat starch or wheat dextrin.

-• Cold cuts: It's rare, but cold cuts may have gluten-containing ingredients added; cross-contamination can also happen at the deli on the meat slicer.
+- Cold cuts: It's rare, but cold cuts may have gluten-containing ingredients added.
+Cross-contamination may also happen at the deli on the meat slicer.

 Proteins to Avoid:

-• Seitan: This vegetarian protein is literally gluten.
-So avoid this if you're following a gluten-free diet.
+* Seitan: This vegetarian protein is literally wheat gluten—avoid this if you're following a gluten-free diet.

 Gluten-Free Sauces, Spices and Condiments